Dalata considers European expansion as revenue, earnings rise strongly in 2019

 Speaking afterwards to The Irish Times, he said he expects any impact on the industry of the coronoavirus outbreak to be “short-lived and recovery rapid”.

-Immediate future expansion will include a push into prime areas of the city centre of London, Mr McCann said: “That will be a new departure for Delta.”
+Immediate future expansion will include a push into prime areas of the city centre of London, Mr McCann said: “That will be a new departure for Dalata.”

 He said it is examining five potential projects, although not all of them will go ahead.
-Delta last year acquired a site for a hotel in the trendy London district of Shorteditch.
+Dalata last year acquired a site for a hotel in the trendy London district of Shorteditch.

 He confirmed that the group does not need to tap shareholders to fund any future planned expansion.
 Nor will excess cash be returned to shareholders: “I have so much use for that money.”